How to Generate OG Images in Next.js with a Single API Call

 RENDERPIX_API_KEY=rpx_your_key_here

-The free tier covers 100 renders per month — enough to validate the approach without a credit card.
-When you are ready to scale, the Starter plan at $9/mo gives you 2,000 renders.
+On Vercel, add it under Settings → Environment Variables.
+The free tier covers 100 renders per month — enough to validate the setup without a credit card.
+The Starter plan ($9/mo) gives you 2,000 renders per month.

-The s-maxage=86400 header in the Route Handler tells Vercel's Edge Network to cache each unique OG image for 24 hours.
-After the first visitor hits a URL, every subsequent request is served from cache at zero cost.
+The Route Handler is a normal GET endpoint, so standard HTTP caching applies.
+The s-maxage=86400 response header tells Vercel's Edge Network to cache each unique OG image for 24 hours.
+After the first visitor hits /og?title=…, every subsequent request is served from the CDN — your Route Handler does not run again until the TTL expires.

-For tighter control — or if you are not on Vercel — cache the binary response in Redis or another store keyed by a hash of your inputs:
+If you are not on Vercel, or you want explicit control over invalidation, cache the rendered PNG in Redis keyed by a hash of your inputs:

 ts